matijaSos/matijasos.github.io/_posts/2020-07-04-haskell-type-lvl-programming-intro.md

 signature of a function, making it "safer" in the compile time.
-E.g. instead of just saying *"this function takes a list"* we can say *"this function takes a non-empty list"*, or *"this function takes Int which is > 10 and < 127"* (although not yet sure how this last one would be done).
+E.g. instead of just saying *"this function takes a list"* we can say *"this function takes a non-empty list"*, or *"this function takes Int which is > 10 and < 127"* (although this last one might be solved just by creating an appropriate type, e.g. using TH?).

+TODO: I would love to learn about more examples where this is used.

 ## Example: A function that accepts only a non-empty list